aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeTemplate-CreateMailMergeTemplate.java" >}}

-The picture below shows the created template:
+The picture below demonstrates the created template:

 <img src="mail_merge_template_1.png" alt="mail_merge_template_aspose_words_java" style="width:650px"/>

 ## Customize a Mail Merge Template Properties

-Aspose.Words enables you to customize your template through multiple properties.
+Aspose.Words enables you to customize your template through many properties.
 Template customization will be described below through an example of customizing some properties of images and text.

 ### Customize Image Properties

 You can specify the image properties using the [ImageFieldMergingArgs](https://apireference.aspose.com/words/java/com.aspose.words/ImageFieldMergingArgs) class.
 Note that you can insert an image from a database as it is described in [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/java/com/aspose/words/examples/mail_merge/InsertImagesFromADatabase.java).

-The following code example shows how to specify the image file name and image size:
+The following code example demonstrates how to specify the image file name and image size:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeFormFields-ImageFieldMerging.java" >}}